rylans/optimization-problems/README.md

 * MAX-SAT is the problem of determining the maximum number of clauses that boolean formula can satisfy.
 MAX-SAT is NP-hard

-### Function Optimization
+### Bounded Function Optimization

-* One-dimensional function optimization bounded between a certain input range
+* One-dimensional function optimization
+* Two-dimensional function optimization